 - The add-on script has been tested to verify the menus and functionality behave as expected for different states of installed and enabled.

-- The script does not use libraries, which can cause the add-on to run slowly.
+- The script should not use libraries excessively, because libraries can cause the add-on to run slowly.

 To publish an add-on for the first time, follow the steps below.
-If you also want to let Google Apps domain administrators install and authorize your add-on for all users in their domain, follow the steps for domain-wide publication as well.
+If you also want to let G Suite domain administrators install and authorize your add-on for all users in their domain, follow the steps for domain-wide publication as well.

 Prepare and deploy your add-on

-- If you want to allow admins to find and install your add-on for users in their domains (domain-wide installation), follow the steps to configure the Google Apps Marketplace SDK.
+- If you want to allow admins to find and install your add-on for users in their domains (domain-wide installation), follow the steps to configure the G Suite Marketplace SDK.
+This requires you to have access to the Cloud Platform project your add-on uses, which may not be the case if the script resides in Team Drive.
+If necessary you can switch your script to use a standard Cloud Platform project that you can access.

 - Open the script project containing your add-on in the script editor.